blasmith223/CyberSec/2-Homework/05-Archiving-and-Logging-Data/SubmissionFile.md

 more ~/backups/freemem/free_mem.txt
 more ~/backups/openlist/open_list.txt
 more ~/backups/freedisk/free_disk.txt
-or use more to show to 10 lines or tail to show bottem 10.
+or use more to show to 10 lines or tail to show bottom 10.
 **Bonus**
 - Command to copy `system` to system-wide cron directory: